Sewer56/Reloaded-Mod-Loader/Documents/Writing Reloaded Code Mods Quick Tour.md

 Bear in mind, that because the solution for assembly is FASM under the hood - this cannot be *natively* used within an x64 process.
 If your mod is running inside an x64 application, libReloaded will automatically unpack its own remote assembler (Reloaded-Assembler) and communicate with it over the local system instead.

 You are also advised to test whether your assembly compiles with FASM manually before adding it into your mod - Reloaded does not warn you if the assembler failed to compile and simply returns a nop (0x90).

+*Should you want to execute your own arbitrary assembly code, feel free to read onward onto the `Native Functions` section.
+That said, you'll probably never practically end up requiring to do that realistically.*

 ## 4. Native Functions